isomerpages/moe-ast/_professional-communities/PLCs/FAQs and Resources.md

 <b>3.
 How can teachers find the time to carry out their PLT project?  </b><br><br>

-The support provided by <a href="https://staging.d2dfevnwgxersp.amplifyapp.com/professional-excellence/Professional-Learning-Groups/developing-effective-plcs/">school leaders</a> is crucial in ensuring the success of the PLC.
+The support provided by&nbsp;<a href="https://staging.d2dfevnwgxersp.amplifyapp.com/professional-excellence/Professional-Learning-Groups/developing-effective-plcs/">school leaders</a>&nbsp;is crucial in ensuring the success of the PLC.
 Time should be specifically set aside for teachers to collaborate, in a way which will not add to their teaching and administrative workload.
 To achieve this, Time-Tabled Time (the time factored into a teacher’s timetable for professional development), where time slots are exclusively set aside for PLTs, is essential. <br><br>

 <b>4.
 What happens after a PLT comes to the end of its cycle?  </b><br><br>